Sukkot 2026: What You Need to Know This Year

 Planning Meals

 Meal planning for Sukkot requires considering the logistics of outdoor dining, weather contingencies, and the extended nature of the celebration.
-Foods that transport well from kitchen to sukkah, maintain their temperature, and can be eaten comfortably in an outdoor setting work best.
+Foods that transport well from the kitchen to the sukkah, maintain their temperature, and can be eaten comfortably in an outdoor setting work best.

-Traditional Sukkot foods often reflect the harvest theme—stuffed vegetables, dishes featuring seasonal produce, and sweets made with honey or dates.
+Traditional Sukkot foods often reflect the harvest theme, stuffed vegetables, dishes featuring seasonal produce, and sweets made with honey or dates.

 Planning Decorations